kishanov/re-frame-datatable/README.md

 Uses existing subscription to data source in re-frame's `app-db` and declarative definition of how to render it as a table.
 Supports sorting, pagination and some basic CSS manipulations for generated table.

+## Quick links

+* [Documentation Website](https://kishanov.github.io/re-frame-datatable/) - re-frame app that shows how to use differt DataTable options
+* [Complete example app](https://kishanov.github.io/re-frame-datatable-example/) - GMail-like interface which uses most of the features of DataTable component

 ## Usage

 Leiningen